About the City's Local Planning Strategy

 For more information click here

-Proposed JDAP Applications
+Proposed DAP Applications

-The City has received the following development application proposals, which have been sent to the Regional Joint Development Assessment Panel and are open for community input.
+The City has received the following development application proposals, which have been sent to the Regional Development Assessment Panel and are open for community input.

 Please complete the form below before the nominated closing date to provide your comments.